Finding Sacred Space: Rabbi Faryn Borella and Or Shalom’s Vision for Bernal Heights

 It’s almost like it’s not even a question for us.
 One of the beautiful things about Judaism is that, at this point, there are so many different forms of liberal Judaism.
 I sometimes forget that “religion is oppressive to queer folks” is still a perception.

 Of course, inevitably, even for people attempting not to engage in homophobia, it’s like the air that we breathe.
 So, our community could unintentionally contribute to that culture.
 But Or Shalom in no way says, “Our religion teaches us that queerness is bad or transness is bad.”
-Rather, It’s very much about looking at the ways the Torah endorses and celebrates queerness and transness, knowing that it can and does get interpreted in other ways.
-The Torah is an expansive enough founding document that you can find liberatory approaches to gender and sexuality as much as oppressive ones.
+Rather, it’s very much about looking at the ways the Torah endorses and celebrates queerness and transness, knowing that it can and does get interpreted in other ways.
+The Torah is an expansive enough founding document that you can find both liberatory and oppressive approaches to gender and sexuality.

 You must be in the midst of a transition, as I’ve seen the space downstairs open up.
-Tell me a little about the transition, what’s happening, and what should be coming up in the new space.
+Could you tell me a little about the transition, what’s happening, and what we can expect in the new space?

 It’s been a very slow-moving process.
-We had long-term tenants downstairs, and when the building was purchased (before my time), the tenants were arranged to mutually agree that the building would turn over in a couple of years.
-We got access to the upstairs earlier, but we had to go through a process with the planning commission for a conditional use permit.
-It was zoned residential but hadn’t been used as a residential property in many years.
+We had long-term tenants downstairs, and when the building was purchased (before my time), the tenants agreed to vacate in a couple of years.
+We gained access to the upstairs area earlier, but we had to go through the planning commission process to obtain a conditional use permit.
+It was zoned residential but hadn’t been used as a residence for many years.

-Now that the downstairs space is also available, we’ve engaged with a team of architects guiding us through a master planning process to design it to best serve as a sacred space for our community.
+Now that the downstairs space is also available, we’ve engaged a team of architects to guide us through a controlled planning process, designing it to best serve as a sacred space for our community.

 What does that mean regarding the expansion of what you’ll be offering?

 We’re running into the fact that we’re growing, and the space is a certain size.
-The hope is that it can be a sanctuary space, a social gathering space, and an educational space, both for adults and children.
-When we’re not using it, we can rent it out to community members for events, making it a resource for the community.
+The hope is that it can serve as a sanctuary, a social gathering space, and an educational space, catering to both adults and children.
+When not in use, we can rent it out to community members for events, thereby making it a valuable resource for the community.

 It’s a multi-use space, but we acknowledge its limitations.
-Some programs run out of the building, while larger programs require renting space elsewhere.
+Some programs operate from the building, while larger programs require renting space elsewhere.

-As we progress, we can move more programs in-house while acknowledging that some of our bigger programs will never fit into this building.
+As we progress, we can move more programs in-house, acknowledging that some of our larger programs will never fit into this building.

 Do you partner with other Jewish organizations for those events?